Guo Hanyu: Career

-2017: WTA Tour doubles debut
+2017-19: Tour doubles debut and first WTA 125 titles

-Partnering Ye Qiuyu, Guo made her WTA Tour main-draw debut at the 2017 Tianjin Open, after defeating Dalila Jakupović and Nina Stojanović in qualifying.
+Partnering Ye Qiuyu, Guo made her WTA Tour main-draw debut at the 2017 Tianjin Open, but lost to eventual finalists Dalila Jakupović and Nina Stojanović.

-2023: Maiden title, WTA 1000 doubles debut
+2023: WTA 250 title and 1000 debut

 Guo won her first WTA Tour title at the Guangzhou Open with Jiang Xinyu.
 She also reached the final of the 2023 Ningbo Open with Jiang Xinyu.

 She received a wildcard for the WTA 1000 China Open in doubles with Jiang.
 She received a wildcard for the WTA 500 Zhengzhou Open in singles but lost to Lucia Bronzetti.
 At the same tournament, she also received a wildcard into the doubles event with Jiang.
 She received another wildcard for the Jiangxi Open where she lost to Leylah Fernandez.
 At the same tournament, she reached the semifinals in doubles with Jiang.

-2024: Two WTA titles, major debut, top 35
+2024: Major and top 50 doubles debuts, WTA 500 title

-Following a fourth final at the Thailand Open in Hia Hin, partnering with Jiang Xinyu, and a first third-round showing on her debut at a major, at the Australian Open, she reached the top 50 in the rankings on 5 February 2024, and a new career-high on 4 March 2024, at No. 35.
+Following a fourth final at the Thailand Open in Hia Hin, partnering with Jiang Xinyu, and a first third-round showing on her Grand Slam debut, at the Australian Open, she reached the top 50 in the doubles rankings on 5 February 2024, and a new career-high on 4 March 2024, at No. 35.

-In August, Guo won the Monterrey Open doubles title with Monica Niculescu beating Giuliana Olmos and Alexandra Panova in the final in the match tiebreaker.
+In August, Guo won the WTA 500 Monterrey Open doubles title with Monica Niculescu beating Giuliana Olmos and Alexandra Panova in the final in the match tiebreaker.
 Partnering Moyuka Uchijima, she won her third WTA Tour doubles title at the 2024 Jiangxi Open, defeating Katarzyna Piter and Fanny Stollár in the final.

-2025: WTA 1000 singles win, two 500 titles & top 20 in doubles
+2025: Tour singles debut & win, WTA 500 doubles titles & top 20

-Partnering with Alexandra Panova, Guo won the doubles title at the Adelaide International, defeating Beatriz Haddad Maia and Laura Siegemund in the final, in straight sets.
-They were also champions at the Bad Homburg Open, overcoming Lyudmyla Kichenok and Ellen Perez in the final which went to a deciding champions tiebreak.
+Partnering with Alexandra Panova, Guo won the WTA 500 doubles title at the Adelaide International, defeating Beatriz Haddad Maia and Laura Siegemund in the final, in straight sets.
+They were also champions at the WTA 500 Bad Homburg Open, overcoming Lyudmyla Kichenok and Ellen Perez in the final which went to a deciding champions tiebreak.

-Ranked No. 259 she qualified to make her WTA main-draw singles debut at the Canadian Open and defeated Yulia Putintseva in the first round, before losing to second seed Iga Świątek in her next match.
-Despite the defeat, Guo reached a new career-high of world No. 208 in the singles rankings after the tournament on 11 August 2025.
+Ranked No. 259, she qualified to make her WTA Tour main-draw singles debut at the Canadian Open and defeated Yulia Putintseva in the first round, before losing to second seed Iga Świątek in her next match.
+Despite the defeat, Guo reached a new career-high singles ranking of world No. 208, after the tournament, on 8 August 2025.

-Playing alongside Alexandra Panova, she was runner-up in the doubles at the Cincinnati Open, losing to second seeds Gabriela Dabrowski and Erin Routliffe in the final.
-As a result, despite the loss she reached the top 20 in the WTA doubles rankings on 18 August 2025.
+Playing alongside Alexandra Panova, she ended runner-up at the Cincinnati Open, losing to second seeds Gabriela Dabrowski and Erin Routliffe in the final.
+As a result, despite the loss, she reached the top 20 in the WTA doubles rankings, on 18 August 2025.

+2026: French Open singles debut, Wimbledon champion, top 10

+At the 2026 Wimbledon Championships, Guo won her first major title with Kristina Mladenovic, upsetting second seeds Gabriela Dabrowski and Luisa Stefani.
+As a result, she reached the top 10 in the doubles rankings on 13 July 2026, at world No. 9.